rjones18/Bootcamp/README.md

 # Bootcamp
-This directory are for some of the python scripts I created during my Python Bootcamp.
+This directory is for some of the python scripts I created during my Python Bootcamp.